Prey (2006 video game): Reception

 Prey has a Metacritic average of 83 and 79 out of 100 on the PC and Xbox 360, respectively.
 The game was highly praised for its graphics and gameplay.
 GameZone called the graphics "top notch", while Play magazine called them "incredible".
 GamerFeed lauded the gameplay system, calling it "nothing short of amazing", and concluding that "Prey has got everything anyone could want from a sci-fi shooter and more."
 However, there was criticism directed at the multiplayer component, especially the fact that it only had two game modes.
 GamesRadar opined that the multiplayer "could have been much better if only there were more than two modes [and] a couple of maps small enough to play with less than five players."

 In October 2006, 3D Realms CEO Scott Miller announced that the game was a commercial success on both PC and Xbox 360 with combined 1 million copies sold worldwide to date.
 Prey is ranked third on Game Informer's list of The Top 10 Video Game Openings.

 The editors of PC Gamer US awarded Prey their 2006 "Best Action Game" and "Best Multiplayer Game" awards.
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Prey for "Computer Game of the Year" and "First-Person Action Game of the Year".